(This page revised October 26, 2017)

 There are several problems that can cause a Vanishing Point to dry out while it’s retracted:

 By far the most common problem is simply that the cartridge or converter is not seated all the way into the nib unit, preventing the nib from retracting completely.
-With a piston (twist) converter installed, the unit should look like this:
+With a CON-50 piston (twist) converter installed, the unit should look like this:

-For the technically minded, the space between a CON-50 converter’s metal collar and the back end of the nib unit’s housing is about 0.100" (2.54 mm).
+For the technically minded, the distance from the back end of the nib unit’s housing to the back end of the converter should be about 1.326" (33.7 mm).